mvysny/mvysny.github.io/_posts/2023-1-12-vaadin-blocking-dialogs.md

 method is created, which then keeps track which callback (or continuation) goes next.

-There is an inherent problem with this solution though: this solution doesn't work with `Thread.sleep()` and the regular Java blocking calls - you have to use their suspending counterparts.
+There is an inherent problem with this solution though: this solution doesn't work with `Thread.sleep()` and the regular Java blocking calls - you'll have to use their suspending counterparts.
+Please find more in the [Kotlin Coroutines documentation](https://kotlinlang.org/docs/coroutines-overview.html).